 Buspirone belongs to a class of medications called anxiolytics, or anti-anxiety medications.
 Doctors prescribe it to treat symptoms of anxiety disorders or the disorders themselves in the short term.

 Buspirone works by changing the amounts of certain natural substances in the brain.
-It is not an antidepressant, but older research suggests that it may enhance the action of antidepressant medication.
+It is not an antidepressant, but

 The drug does not have a link to other anti-anxiety medications, such as barbiturates or benzodiazepines.

 People take buspirone by mouth, usually in tablet form, and they will generally need to take it twice a day.
 Although a person can take the drug with or without food, they should be consistent across doses and take it the same way each time.

 It is important to take buspirone according to the instructions on the label and as a doctor has directed.
 A person should not take buspirone more or less often than their prescription states.

 A doctor may start a person on a low dosage of buspirone and gradually increase it.
 It may take several weeks to determine the most effective dosage for a person.

 The National Alliance on Mental Illness notes that a person should not operate heavy machinery or drive a vehicle until they know how the medication affects them, as it may cause dizziness or tiredness.
 They should also avoid the use of alcohol, which can increase these symptoms.

 It may take 3–4 weeks before a person starts to feel the benefits of buspirone, so they should not stop taking the medication without speaking with their doctor first.

 If a person misses a dose, they should take it as soon as they remember.
 However, if it is almost time for the next dose, they should skip the missed dose and continue with their regular schedule.
 A person should not double dose to make up for a missed tablet.